Mountain Biking in Vancouver

 Bike Shops, Rentals, and Guiding Services

-Endless Biking in North Vancouver has a full rental fleet and offers guided mountain bike tours for all levels.
-You can also book rentals, lessons, and tours with Ozmosis Training.
-If you want to rent a North Shore-ready bike, head to Lynnn Valley Bikes, Essential Cycles, or Reckless Shipyards.
+Endless Biking in North Vancouver offers a full rental fleet and guided tours for all levels.
+You can also book rentals, lessons, and tours with Essential Cycles.
+For North Shore-ready bike rentals, head to Cycle BC, Lynn Valley Bikes, or Reckless Shipyards.
+Riding at Grouse Mountain Bike Park?
+Rentals are available on-site.

 Where to Ride